-- Delivery of caps & gowns by Jostens is in April.
-If you do not pick up your items during lunch on the delivery day, you will need to check with Sue Bollis in the office.
+- Delivery of caps & gowns by Jostens was in April.
+If you did not pick up your items during lunch on the delivery day, you will need to check with Sue Bollis in the office.
 Caps, gowns and tassels are also available for purchase in the office after the scheduled delivery day.

 - Any student involved in a behavior that detracts from the formality of the ceremony will be removed.
 This includes, but is not limited to, bringing in beach balls, silly string, the wearing of inappropriate apparel on or under the caps and gowns, etc.

 - If a student is removed from the ceremony, that student will be denied receipt of the diploma until a meeting with parents, student and the high school administration occurs.
 This meeting will not occur until after the conclusion of the school year.

 - Students will receive their diploma cover on stage.
 The actual diploma will be distributed immediately following the ceremony in the area where graduates started the line-up.

 - Students with unfinished obligations (outstanding fees, detentions, unreturned or damaged textbooks, locker clean out fees etc.) must clear those obligations by 2:00 p.m. on Friday, May 31st.
 Students who do not satisfy these obligations will not be allowed to participate in Commencement.
 Students will be notified at rehearsal if there is anything outstanding and he/she will need to clear that up by that afternoon.

 - All seniors must have fulfilled the requirement of all credits by Thursday, May 30th to participate in the ceremony – absolutely no exceptions.